oliverflum/test_kernel/README.md

 ```
 To execute as a Xen-domU run:
 ```
-sudo xl create ./store.xl -c 'extra="origin_uri=<repo-uri> uuid=<kernel-uuid> ipv4=<kernel-ip>"'
+sudo xl create ./store.xl -c 'extra="repo=<repo-uri> token=<kernel-uuid> migration=<true|false>  ipv4=<kernel-ip> ipv4_gateway=<gateway-ip>"'
 ```
-* "kernel-uuid" is used to identify the kernel at the repo.
+* "repo-uri" is the URI from which the kernel will retrieve it's state data.
-* "kernel-ip" definees the ip, the kernel will assume on the br0 network of the xen host
+* "token" is the token assigned to the kernel.
+Used to authenticate and identify kerenl
-* "repo-uri" is the URI from which the kernel will retrieve it's state data for the uuid given.
+* "kernel-ip" definees the ip the kernel will assume on the br0 network of the xen host
-It's optional, if none is given the kernel will use it's default values
+* "gateway-ip" definees the ip of the network gateway the kernel will use to route it's requests